cosmos/relayer/docs/commands.md

 ### Synopsis

-Commands to query IBC primatives, and other useful data on configured chains.
+Commands to query IBC primitives, and other useful data on configured chains.

 ### Subcommands